LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

  1. On the selected grid, right click on the name of the metric you’d like to define a threshold for.
 A list of options will display.
  2. Select ‘**Thresholds.**’ The Thresholds dialog box will open.
  3. From the ‘Thresholds Type’ options, select the type of formatting you want to apply to the metric values that meet the threshold condition, as follows:
-    a.  **Color based**: to create a threshold to change the background color used to display metric 			values.
+    1. **Color based**: to create a threshold to change the background color used to display metric values.
-    b. **Image based:** to replace metric values with an image.
+    2. **Image based:** to replace metric values with an image.
  4. From the second drop-down list, select the color or images you want to display:
-    a.
-Color: select a set of colors to apply to the values, such as Orange, Green, Red.
+    1. Color: select a set of colors to apply to the values, such as Orange, Green, Red.
-    b.
-Images: select the images you would  like to display.
+    2. Images: select the images you would  like to display.

        The options include:
        * Arrows
        * Regular Pin
        * Rounded Pin
  5. From the ‘Based on’ drop-down list, select the metric to use to define the threshold.
  6. From the drop-down list that will appear once you have selected the metric, select one of the following:
     1. To create a threshold based on the value of the metric, select **Value**.
 For example, you can display metric values greater than 5 million in blue.